seantronsen/neovim-config/README.md

 ## Todos

 1. On first run, Packer doesn't install the plugins unless explicitly told to do so.
 Consider fixing to minimize future confusion.
+2. figure out what the issue is with hlsearch